-The claim that no one died at Sandy Hook School on December 14th, 2012, and that it was all just a “drill”, presents nearly endless logistical complications, most of which have been hand waved away by deniers.
-But one issue that they have attempted to tackle, albeit in their own special way, is: what happened to the twenty young victims?
+The claim that no one died at Sandy Hook School on December 14, 2012, and that it was all just a “drill,” is a logistical nightmare of epic proportions—most of which conspiracy theorists conveniently hand-wave away.
+However, one particularly ludicrous issue they’ve tried to “solve” is this: What happened to the twenty young victims?
 Where did they go?
 If they’re all still alive, why hasn’t anyone seen them in the nearly six years since the shooting?
-Well, many of these doofuses will happily tell you that we have, and at Super Bowl XLVII, of all places.

-Less than two months removed from that terrible day in Newtown, an anonymous donor generously paid for twenty-five members of Sandy Hook School’s fourth grade choir to travel to New Orleans to perform “America the Beautiful” alongside Oscar and Academy Award winning performer Jennifer Hudson during the pre-game ceremonies.
-It was a touching moment… or at least it was for most normal, sane people.
-For delusional Sandy Hook deniers, it was proof positive that the victims were alive and well, brazenly trotted out in front of over 108 million American television viewers, plus the over 70,000 in attendance, as some sort of… plan… to… well, who the hell knows?
-That’s just another one of those sticky logistical issues, though it’s not even the most egregious, not by a long shot.
+Less than two months after that terrible day in Newtown, an anonymous donor generously funded a trip for twenty-five members of Sandy Hook School’s fourth-grade choir to travel to New Orleans.
+There, they performed “America the Beautiful” alongside Academy Award-winning singer Jennifer Hudson during the pre-game ceremonies of Super Bowl XLVII.
+It was a touching and emotional moment—or at least, it was for most normal, rational people.
+For delusional Sandy Hook deniers, however, it was apparently proof positive that the victims were alive and well, brazenly paraded in front of over 108 million American television viewers and more than 70,000 in attendance.
+As part of what plan?
+Who knows.
+That’s just one of the many logistical black holes in their theories, and not even the most egregious.

-But before we plug our noses, hold our breath, and swan dive right into this rubbish, let’s start with an extremely high resolution photo – something you’ll never see from deniers – of the entire Super Bowl choir, taken on February 3rd, 2013 at Super Bowl XLVII in New Orleans.
-I’ve circled five children not at random, but because they were the most easily identifiable across all three reference photos of Sandy Hook’s 2012-2013 fourth grade choir that I will be using in this entry:
+Before diving into this dumpster fire of a claim, let’s start with a high-resolution photo—something you’ll never get from the deniers—of the entire Super Bowl choir, taken on February 3, 2013, at Super Bowl XLVII in New Orleans.
+I’ve highlighted five children, chosen specifically because they are easily identifiable across all three reference photos of Sandy Hook’s 2012-2013 fourth-grade choir, which I’ll be using in this entry:

-The remaining two photos capture the very same event – a fourth grade concert which took place at Sandy Hook Elementary School on December 12th, 2012 – but come from different sources.
-The first was printed in the December 21st, 2012 edition of The Newtown Bee…
+The remaining two photos capture the same event—a fourth-grade concert that took place at Sandy Hook Elementary School on December 12, 2012—but come from different sources.
+The first was published in the December 21, 2012 edition of The Newtown Bee…

 “Sandy Hook School’s Fourth Grade Winter Concert was held on Thursday, December 13, but before the big event, fourth grade students also performed their Winter Concert for their fellow students during a school assembly on Wednesday, December 12, under the guidance of music teacher Maryrose Kristopik.”